3-vectors

 - We need another class:

-.
+direction.
 It is in principle the same as

 unit-vector (which I see as a vector without a length not a vector

 with a lenght equals to one).
-Than we can inherit the 3-vector
+Than we can inherit the 3-vector from

-this direction
+this direction.

 J.Hrivnac 15/3/95